Dedicated K8s Service Accounts

 .

-Create K8s Gateway Auth Config Using Tokens
+Create K8s Gateway Auth Config Using Bearer Tokens

 To discover your K8s service account issuer run the following command:

-Open a new tab to run this command as it starts a server.
+The K8s Issuer parameter is no longer used by default, as the issuer validation is done by the API server, if you still wish to work with local issuer validation open a new tab to run this command as it starts a server.
 Then, go back to your original tab to extract the issuer.

-Forwarding the Kubernetes API:
+Forwarding the K8s API:

 kubectl proxy --api-prefix=/k8s-api